validatedpatterns/docs/industrial-edge/cluster-sizing.md

 ## Tested Platforms

-The **Medical Diagnosis** pattern has been tested in the following Certified Cloud Providers.
+The **Industrial-Edge** pattern has been tested in the following Certified Cloud Providers.

 | **Certified Cloud Providers** | 4.8 | 4.9 |
 | :---- | :---- | :----